Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 So, let them listen if they want, only in moderation.

 Psychological Effects Of Music On The Brain

-So now you know how powerful are the psychological effects of music on the brain.
-On how people used music as a form of therapy to increase productivity, to promote emotional well-being, to put them in the right mood and to help patients cope with psychological problems and stress.
+So now you know how powerful the psychological effects of music on the brain.
+On how people used music as a form of therapy to increase productivity, to promote emotional well-being, to put them in the right mood, and to help patients cope with psychological problems and stress.

 Music can improve focus and memory, help relax the mind, energize the body for improved athletic performance, and help manage pain.

 Benefits of Music On Our Brain And Mind

 The many positive effects of music on the brain far outweigh its negative impact.
 Different people will react differently but generally, music does have a profound effect on people.
 So, let's benefit from it.

 In my other article, I wrote about how some companies played music to increase plant yield.
 You can read it here.

 1. Music On Babies Brain Development - Institute for Learning & Brain Sciences, University of Washington